sjg6590/sjg6590/README.md

 ## how this github works

-repos here are pushed when they reach a stable, presentable state. no half-finished experiments — just things i'm willing to put my name on.
+repos here are pushed when they're functional and worth sharing — not necessarily complete. think of them as solid foundations that are actively being built on. major updates get pushed as they come.

 ---